 The roadshow was organized by the Croatian Chamber of Economy as leader partner of the project together with project partner, the University of Dubrovnik.
 It has brought out the results of almost two years of activities aimed at building a shared stakeholders ecosystem of innovation through a multidisciplinary approach to foster Adriatic sustainability.

 Event in Dubrovnik included a series of workshops and practical demonstrations of new industrial applications against marine pollution based on robotic and sensoric solutions.

-In the 3-day roadshow, it has been launched first Innovamare innovation interactive platform, a shared web space among key players where private sector, public institutions, research centers and experts from different countries will keep in touch for further cooperation, development and promotion of innovations in marine technologies.
+In the 3-day roadshow, Innovamare innovation interactive platform has been launched, a shared web space among key players where private sector, public institutions, research centers and experts from different countries will keep in touch for further cooperation, development and promotion of innovations in marine technologies.
 Also the most ambitious result of InnovaMare project, has been presented: it is the Digital Innovation Hub (DIH), a digital place for networking, exchanging knowledge and connecting supply and demand for highly innovative underwater anti-pollution technologies with a wide range of services.

 During the second day Interreg ADRION BLUEAIR project team presented the project and its main findings so far, which include primary macro-regional Blue Growth areas, and conducted the Cross-fertilization Workshop on recommendations and improvements for boosting macro-regional cooperation and innovation potential.